-3.3.1 Referring a child if there are concerns about possible abuse, to the Multi Agency Safeguarding Hub (MASH), Assessment and Intervention Service (RAIS) Team, and acting as a focal point for staff to discuss concerns.
-Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF).
+- 3.3.1 Referring a child if there are concerns about possible abuse, to the Children's Services Area Referral, Assessment and Intervention Service (RAIS) Team, and acting as a focal point for staff to discuss concerns.
+Referrals should be made in writing, following a telephone call using the Multi Agency Referral Form (MARF). - 3.3.2 Keeping written records in a locked cabinet of concerns about a child even if there is no need to make an immediate referral.
+Our new secure Online Child Protection CPOMS will also be used.

-- 3.3.2 Keeping written records in a locked cabinet of concerns about a child even if there is no need to make an immediate referral.
-Our secure Online Child Protection CPOMS will also be used. - 3.3.3 Ensuring that all such child protection records are kept confidentially and securely, separate from student records, until the child's 25th birthday, and are copied on to the child's next school or college.
+- 3.3.3 Ensuring that all such child protection records are kept confidentially and securely, separate from student records, until the child's 25th birthday, and are copied on to the child's next school or college.
 (See 5.6) - 3.3.4 Ensuring that an indication of the existence of the additional file in 3.1.3 above is marked on the student records. - 3.3.5 Liaising with other agencies and professionals in line with working together to safeguard children - 3.3.6 Ensuring that they attend either case conferences, core groups, or other multi-agency planning meetings, contribute to assessments, and provide reports which have been shared with the parents. - 3.3.7 Ensuring that any student currently with a child protection plan who is absent without explanation for two days is referred without delay to their key worker's Social Care Team. - 3.3.8 Organising child protection induction, and update training annually, for all school staff.

-Updating staff on "Hot Topics" such as female Genital Mutilation (FGM) and Child Sexual Exploitation (CSE) including information displayed on Staffroom Safeguarding Noticeboard. - 3.3.9 Providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and number of children with child protection plans (anonymised). - 3.3.10 Organising child protection induction, and annual update training for all school staff.
+Updating staff on "Hot Topics" such as female Genital Mutilation (FGM) and Child Sexual Exploitation (CSE) including information displayed on Staffroom Safeguarding Noticeboard. - 3.3.9 Providing, with the Headteacher, an annual report for the governing body, detailing any changes to the policy and procedures; training undertaken by the DSL, and by all staff and governors; number and type of incidents/cases, and number of children with child protection plans (anonymised).
+A weekly update is also given to designated Child Protection and Safeguarding Governors and the Leadership Team including online safety - 3.3.10 Organising child protection induction, and annual update training for all school staff.